notmarek/KoboTolinoFindings/README.md

 - Links to most firmware versions can be found at [mytolino.de/software-updates-tolino-ereader](https://mytolino.de/software-updates-tolino-ereader/) (English site is missing new updates)
 - Conversion fw for Libra Colour is at `https://ereaderfiles.kobo.com/firmwares/kobo11/Jul2024/tolino-qt5-qt6-update-5.1.184318/KoboRoot.tgz`
 - Conversion fw for Clara BW/Coulour is at `https://ereaderfiles.kobo.com/firmwares/kobo12/May2024/tolino-qt5-qt6-update-5.0.175773/KoboRoot.tgz`
-- You will not be able to use the built in update mechanism unless you switch to tolino inside dev settings, you will instead have to sideload all updates manually by placing them inside `/mnt/onboard/.kobo` folders
+- You will not be able to use the built in update mechanism unless you switch to Tolino inside dev settings, you will instead have to sideload all updates manually by placing them inside `/mnt/onboard/.kobo` folders

 # Enabling devmode on 5.x firmware